toliaqat/xenon-wiki/Highly-Available-Task-Tutorial.md

 ##9.
 Verify synchronization

-Send a GET to the example task factory of the restarted node, that all the tasks are there:
+Send a GET to the example task factory of the restarted node, we can see all three task services are created.
+Check each task service's status, they are all finished:

 ```
 % curl http://localhost:8002/core/example-tasks?expand